Frequently asked questions

 We value the knowledge and professionalism of our workforce within mainstream and specialist settings and their commitment to ensuring students with disability receive a high-quality education.

-New practice resources are available to support your child’s classroom experience to strengthen inclusive practice.
-The decision to develop these resources is based on our extensive consultation with school leaders, teachers, and specialists.
+Practice resources are available to support your child’s classroom experience to strengthen inclusive practice.
+These resources were developed through extensive consultation with school leaders, teachers, and disability and education experts.

 - Professional Learning on supporting students with disability